totalspectrum/spin2cpp/doc/spin.md

 interpreter is so slow they weren't necessary.
 Watch out for this when porting I2C, SPI and similar functions.

-### @@ Operator
+### @ and @@ Operator address truncation

-The Spin1 `@@` operator always truncates its result to 16 bits; flexspin does not do this.
+The Spin1 `@` and `@@` operators always truncate their result to 16 bits; flexspin does not do this.
 This won't matter in typical use (on the P1 addresses always fit in 16 bits anyway) but may be noticeable for some exotic uses.

 ### CHIPVER